-3. BAND CHANT: The Band Chant is an estimated thirty second (120) Chant with music that can - thirty second (:30) Chant with music that can incorporate (or can be restricted to not incorporate other than kicks and jumps) Cheerleading skills (e.g. stunts, simple pyramids, basket tosses, dances, simple tumbling) and should showcase the Team's sharp motions, high energy and synchronization.
+3. BAND CHANT: The Band Chant is an estimated thirty second (:30) Chant with music that can incorporate (or can be restricted to not incorporate other than kicks and jumps) Cheerleading skills - thirty second (:30) Chant with music that can incorporate (or can be restricted to not incorporate other than kicks and jumps) Cheerleading skills (e.g. stunts, simple pyramids, basket tosses, dances, simple tumbling) and should showcase the Team's sharp motions, high energy and synchronization.
 Teams can choose to use signs, flags, and other crowd motivating props to help encourage crowd response.
 Native language is encouraged. - 4.
 FIGHT SONG: The Fight Song should represent the traditional Fight Song (e.g. to music that is unique to the specific team) that is commonly performed at a Team's sporting event, usually following a Score/Goal, etc. Cheerleading teams can incorporate up to 3 consecutive 8-counts of crowd effective stunts, tumbling, and/or jumps to a sport team's recorded music.
-Should any chants be included, native language is encouraged. - 5.
-TIME OUT PERFORMANCE: Similar to a Band Chant, a Time Out Performance can be thirty seconds (:30) to one minute (1:00) in length and is commonly performed to a popular crowd leading songs of Sporting events (e.g. songs similar to Dr. Who, Hey, Zombie Nation, etc.).
+Should any chants be included, native language is encouraged.
+5. TIME OUT PERFORMANCE: Similar to a Band Chant, a Time Out Performance can be thirty seconds (:30) to one minute (1:00) in length and is commonly performed to a popular crowd leading songs of Sporting events (e.g. songs similar to Dr. Who, Hey, Zombie Nation, etc.).
 Cheerleading teams can incorporate crowd effective stunts, tumbling, and/or jumps to a sport team's recorded music.
 Teams can choose to use signs, flags, and other crowd motivating props to help encourage crowd response.
 Should any chants be included, native language is encouraged.